AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-twittershare.md

 ---
 # Twitter share{#twitter-share}

 Twitter share tool consists of a button added to the Social share panel.
-When the button is clicked the user is redirected to a sharing dialog box that is provided by a social service.
+When the button is selected the user is redirected to a sharing dialog box that is provided by a social service.
 The position of the button is fully managed by the Social share tool.

 <!--<a id="section_ADDF98E91AF24F618289D1682A5FB13A"></a>-->